 Because theory is useful not only for understanding different perspectives of the world but also for framing educational leadership in ways that allow it to be practiced responsibly, we sought ways to make the study of ethics more accessible to students.
-We found that when students could see connections between theoretical concepts and how these concepts fit together, they had a better idea of how to collaboratively explore and use multiple frameworks to untangle ethical dilemmas.
+We found that when students could see connections between theoretical concepts and how these concepts fit together, they had a better idea x Rumana Patel of how to collaboratively explore and use multiple frameworks to untangle ethical dilemmas.
+Furthermore, it gave them the vocabulary to advocate for more socially just systems.